toncoinpool/stratum-miner/README.md

     Defaults to `pow-miner-cuda-ubuntu-20`

+-   `-F --boost <boost-factors>`: Comma-separated list of boost factors as described in [pow-miner-gpu docs](https://github.com/tontechio/pow-miner-gpu/blob/main/crypto/util/pow-miner-howto.md).
+    If a single number is passed it will be applied to all GPUs, otherwise you must pass a boost factor for each device listed in `--gpus`.
+Defaults to `16`.
+Examples:
+    -   `-g 0,1,2 -F 64,32,512`
+    -   `-g 0,1,2 -F 512`
 -   `-g, --gpus <ids>`: Comma-separated list of GPU device Ids that should be used by miner.
 Defaults to `0`.
 Only necessary on multi-GPU systems.
 Example: `--gpus 0,3,4`
 -   `-p, --pool`: Pool address to connect to.
 Defaults to `wss://pplns.toncoinpool.io/stratum`